tps2022/tps2022/README.md

 In my spare time, I'm learning web development.
 Right now, I'm continuing to strengthen my understanding of the MERN stack.

 This is an archive of my Per Scholas projects.
-You can see my current work by contacting me via Linkedin.